KatVolkova/inventory-management-system/README.md

 The Application has been deployed from GitHub to Heroku by following these steps:

 1. Create or log in to your account at heroku.com.
-2. Create a new app, add a unique app name (e.g., financial-statements-analyser) and choose your region.
+2. Create a new app, add a unique app name (e.g., inventory - management - system) and choose your region.
 3. Click on create app.
 4. Go to "Settings".
-5. Under Config Vars, add the private API key information using key 'CRED' and the value from the .json file.
-Also, add a key 'PORT' and value '8000'.
+5. Under Config Vars add a key 'PORT' and value '8000'.
 6. Add required buildpacks.
-For this project, set Python on top and Node.js on the bottom.
 7. Go to "Deploy" and select "GitHub" in "Deployment method".
 8. Enter your repository name, click 'Search' and then 'Connect'.
 9. Choose the branch to build your app from.